 CHRIST THE CENTER OF OUR FAITH

 “who alone is immortal and who lives in approachable light, whom no one has seen or can see.”
-(I Tim 6:16)
+(1 Timothy 6:16)

 Was Christ revealed to the Old Testament believers?

-The Old Testament faithful knew Christ, although from a less direct perspective.
+The Old Testament faithful knew Christ, though from a more obscure view.
 Before Christ was born into the world as a human, he was the: